mobile domain:www.usaa.com

-Most Americans will need some form of long-term service, support or care in their future.
+Americans will need some form of long-term care in the future.
 Planning now may help your family's overall financial well-being when that time comes.
-Take the first step here.

 Long-term care is usually needed when someone can't perform an activity of daily living, or ADL.
 These activities include getting dressed, transferring from a bed to a chair, bathing or eating.